carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This function attribute indicates that the function never returns normally.
 This produces undefined behavior at runtime if the function ever does dynamically return.
+``expect_noreturn``
+    This function attribute indicates that the function is unlikely to return normally, but that it still allowed to do so.
+This is useful in cases where ``noreturn`` is too strong a guarantee.
 ``norecurse``
     This function attribute indicates that the function does not call itself either directly or indirectly down any possible call path.
 This produces